How to modernize your home – Best Modern home Design Tips

 Color selection depends on personal preference, however, you must always stick with a light color.
 You can never go wrong with either white or grey as they seamlessly complement modern materials.
-Bold colors can be incorporated, however, it must be carefully and systematically selected to maintain the aesthetics of your home.
+You can incorporate bold colors, however, they must you should select carefully and systematically to maintain the aesthetics of your home.

 Due to the larger windows, the surrounding can influence the interior color choice.
 For example, in a forest area, green color in the interior can work magic.

-Exterior color is largely determined by material selection.
-As a guide, many modern homes use white, grey, black and a variety of woods for exterior painting.
+The choice of exterior color is largely dependant on material selection.
+As a guide, many modern homes use white, grey, black, and a variety of woods for exterior painting.